 It is a list of convicted mental health practitioners reported to CCHR International since 1990.
 It is, by far, an incomplete list and does not include all cases reported to law enforcement agencies or the courts.
 View the database here.

 File A Psychiatric Abuse Report

-You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR International: Fill out the Abuse Form.
+You can also contribute to this public warning by reporting and sending documentary evidence about criminal arrests and convictions in the mental health industry to CCHR South Africa: Fill out the Abuse Form.

 1. Excerpt from Fink's candidacy statement (for presidency of the American Psychiatric Association), Psychiatric News, December 19, 1986.